 + It’s possible to have anything @YourDomain sent to you, including misspellings of your name

 + If you have a Gmail account, it is possible to have that real address send as name@domain as well as receive mail for it..

 – ..otherwise you will be getting emails to one address and replying to them from another

-– It’s more work to set up (though not a huge amount, and it’s free if you want it!)
+– It’s more work for us to set up

 +/- You should know that email to your domain will be ‘greylisted‘*** to reduce spam.
 This involves delaying mail from addresses that you’ve not heard from before – including new potential clients – for about five minutes.
 Some other email services do this, some don’t

 +/- You should also know that, as with almost any other email service, we could see the contents of mail to and from your domain if we wanted to.
 We don’t and won’t****, but if you don’t want to take the chance that we’re lying, it’s not for you!

 Hardly anyone used the second option and everyone who did had switched to using Gmail or Protonmail when the imaginary PC***** that ran the mail server that handled their mail (and that for the IUSW) needed a big update.